tomavic/cordova-apple-wallet/README.md

 Simple call with the configuration data needed to instantiate a new PKAddPaymentPassViewController object.

 This method provides the data needed to create a request to add your payment pass (credit/debit card).
-After a successful callback, pass the certificate chain to your issuer server-side using our [callback delegate method](#-card-addition-callback-delegate).
+After a successful callback, pass the certificate chain to your issuer server-side using our callback delegate method `AppleWallet.completeAddPaymentPass`.
 The issuer server-side should returns an encrypted JSON payload containing the encrypted card data, which is required to be get the final response

 ```javascript
     let data = {